 Examples of negative impacts can include changes to the amount and quality of natural resources such as water, mineral, and energy supplies.

-[Note: MS-ESS3-5 is found in Grade 8.
+[Note: MS-ESS3-1 and MS-ESS3-5 are found in Grade 8.
 MS-ESS3-3 from NGSS has been merged with MS-ESS3-4.]

 Grade 7: Life Science